-46. Lotus Blossom Cafe (Epcot) – This place seems somewhat divisive as I’ve read plenty of positive reviews.
+45. Lotus Blossom Cafe (Epcot) – This spot in the China Pavilion seems somewhat divisive as I’ve read plenty of positive reviews.
 I haven’t enjoyed our food here, as it seemed bland and overpriced.
 I do like the Egg Rolls though.

-42. Everything Pop Food Court (Pop Century Resort) – This food court has plenty of options and we tried a few.
+41. Everything Pop Food Court (Pop Century Resort) – This food court has plenty of options and we have tried a few.
 It was okay but nothing that excites me.

-35. Sleepy Hollow Refreshments (Magic Kingdom) – Some pretty good waffles sandwiches along with a few other savory or sweet treats.
+34. Sleepy Hollow Refreshments (Magic Kingdom) – Some pretty good waffles sandwiches along with a few other savory or sweet treats.
 If not for a small menu this would probably rank higher.
 We usually stop here at least once on a Disney World vacation.
-All of the places from here on are pretty good options.
+All of the places from here on are decent options.

 33. Chicken Guy (Disney Springs) – No surprise here but Chicken Guy serves chicken.
 The chicken (strips and sandwiches) is better than it has any business being.
 Combine that with plenty of dipping sauces and the food is solid.
 Still, it’s just chicken and the environment is not my favorite.

 32. Pecos Bill Tall Tale Inn and Cafe (Magic Kingdom) – While the Mexican food here is hardly authentic, it is fairly good and at decent prices.
-I enjoy the fajita platter and like that Pecos Bill’s has a toppings bar.
+I enjoy the fajita platter.
 This rivals Columbia Harbor House for Magic Kingdom’s 2nd best counter-service option, depending on your mood.

 31. Regal Eagle Smokehouse (Epcot) – The latest counter-service restaurant addition to Epcot is decent barbecue at a decent price and there’s a big jump up from the restaurants that have come before this.
 Still, there’s much better barbecue at Disney World and much better food to eat at Epcot.